 Remember that feeling of freedom when you let your body loose and push physical boundaries?
 Let kids do the unimaginable and feel accomplished when they climb a tree or jump high.
-Give them freedom to try new things rather than constantly telling them about the hazards and forcing them to live in fear.
+Give them the freedom to try new things rather than constantly telling them about the hazards and forcing them to live in fear.

 Let children assess danger and understand when to push limits and when to hold back.
-When kids engage in healthy risk taking, they get a better understanding of their limits and capabilities.
+When kids engage in healthy risk-taking, they get a better understanding of their limits and capabilities.

-2. Develop physical bond.
+2. Develop a physical bond

 Physical contact is an important part of close relationships, provided it evokes positive feelings.
 If two children or siblings want to roll over one another or piggyback on each other, it’s a great bonding exercise.
 Yes, provided they can balance well and not hurt each other.

 Let pillow fights, pulling hair, or ticking each other be part of the growing up process.
-After all relationships are not just conversations, touch and playing in close contact should be encouraged.
+After all, relationships are not just conversations, touch and playing in close contact should be encouraged.
 They play an important role in strengthening bonds between kids.